OpenTechStrategies/torque/TorqueDataConnect/README.md

 ## Installation

+* NOTE: Make sure your system has PHP 7.3+
 * Download and place the file(s) in a directory called TorqueDataConnect in your extensions/ folder
 * Add the following line to your LocalSettings.php
 ```